Search

 1. Vesting

 Some employer contributions aren't "fully vested," or owned outright by you, until you've worked at the company for a certain amount of time.
-Ask if your company has a vesting schedule—if there's a good chance you might leave this job before the vesting period, you might choose a different way to save for retirement, since you may or may not be eligible to keep your employer's matching contributions if you aren't there for long enough.
+Ask if your company has a vesting schedule.
+If there's a good chance you might leave this job before the vesting period, you might choose a different way to save for retirement, since you may or may not be eligible to keep your employer's matching contributions if you aren't there for long enough.
 Your own contributions are always 100% vested.

 2. Fees may vary